-Statistics (See related page: Children & Youth ~ Statistics.)
+Statistics (See related pages: Military ~ Statistics / Research and Children & Youth ~ Statistics.)

 Bureau of Justice Statistics, U.S. Department of Justice – collects, analyzes, publishes, and disseminates information on crime, criminal offenders, victims of crime, and the operation of the justice system at all levels of government.
 These data are critical to federal, state, and local policymakers in combating crime and ensuring that justice is both efficient and evenhanded, Washington, DC.

 Federal Criminal Case Processing Statistics

 NCVS Victimization Analysis Tool (NVAT)

 ChildStats.gov – the Federal Interagency Forum on Child and Family Statistics Forum is a collection of 22 Federal government agencies involved in research and activities related to children and families.
 The mission is to foster coordination and collaboration and to enhance and improve consistency in the collection and reporting of Federal data on children and families.
 The Forum also aims to improve the reporting and dissemination of information on the status of children and families, Washington, DC.